-FOSTERING LTD

-Your Details
+your pecqus

-Name: .Date:
+Name: Date:

 Foster Carer's Name:

 Supervising Social Worker's Name:

 Enjoying Life & Achieving

 What activities do you like to do?

+How often do you get to do these activities?

+Do you like school?

+What's your favourite subject?

+Does your foster carer encourage you to do your best?

 Health

+Are you aware of the benefits of regular exercise and eating well?

+Do you understand what is meant by a balanced diet?

-Do you have any specific needs or worries in respect to your health? .....
+Do you have any specific needs or worries in respect to your health?

 Staying Safe

-Do you feel safe in your foster home?
+Do you feel safe in your foster placement?

+Do you feel safe at school?

 Is there anything we can do to make you feel safer?

-Making a Positive Contribution

-Are you given the opportunity to make your own choices?
+Making a Positive Contribution Are you given the opportunity to make your own choices?
 For example, clothes to buy and wear?
-Do your foster carers help you develop practical skills for everyday life, like cooking or washing up?
+Do your foster carers help you develop practical skills for everyday life?
+Economic Wellbeing Do you receive pocket money?.....
+Do you have a bank account? .....
+Are you receiving the advice you need to manage your money?
+Summary What are your foster carers like?
+If you could change three things, what would they be? .....

+Don't forget!
 Use this page to write down the things you would like to discuss with your social worker or supervising social worker.